CroixPevear/Telecom-customer-churn/README.md

 ## Business interpretation

-Exploratory analysis found several useful customer-retention signals:
+The Patterns that stood out most in the data were:

-- Month-to-month customers churned at **42.7%**, compared with **2.8%** for two-year contracts.
+- Month to month customers churned at **42.7%**, compared with **2.8%** for two year contracts.
-- Customers with 0–12 months of tenure churned at **47.4%**, compared with **9.5%** for customers with 49–72 months.
+- Customers with 0 to 12 months of tenure churned at **47.4%**, compared with **9.5%** for customers with 49 to 72 months.
-- Fiber-optic customers churned at **41.9%**, compared with **19.0%** for DSL customers.
+- Fiber optic customers churned at **41.9%**, compared with **19.0%** for DSL customers.
-- Electronic-check customers churned at **45.3%**, compared with roughly **15–17%** for automatic payments.
+- Electronic check customers churned at **45.3%** compared to roughly **15–17%** for automatic payments.

 These are associations rather than proof that any feature causes churn.
-They suggest that retention teams could prioritize newer, month-to-month customers and investigate service or billing friction among high-risk groups.
+They suggest that retention teams could prioritize newer, month to month customers and investigate service or billing friction among the higher risk groups.

 The coefficient chart below shows how the selected model used the strongest encoded signals.
 Because several billing and service variables are correlated, individual coefficient directions should not be interpreted as causal effects.